40min/catmandu/cattackles/echo/README.md

 Bot: Task 1: Buy groceries; Task 2: Walk the dog; Task 3: Call mom
 ```

-Note: The joke command requires a valid GEMINI_API_KEY to be configured in the .env file.
+Note: The joke command requires either OPENAI_API_KEY or GEMINI_API_KEY to be configured in the .env file.
+OpenAI (GPT-4o-mini) is used as the primary model, with Gemini as fallback.

 ## Related Documentation